bryceweiner/GCS-Paper/QBU.md

 compared to Planck values Ωm = 0.315 ± 0.007 and S8 = 0.834 ± 0.016.

-We demonstrate that these results align precisely with QBU predictions, as shown in Figure 1.
+We demonstrate that these results align precisely with QBU predictions.
 Applying the QBU modifications to ΛCDM for the DES Y1 redshift distributions yields:

 Ωm_QBU = 0.268 ± 0.018
 S8_QBU  = 0.781 ± 0.023

 in excellent agreement with DES Y1 measurements.
 The QBU framework naturally accounts for the lower values of these parameters through cumulative structure suppression effects.

 Furthermore, the QBU model successfully predicts the observed scale-dependence of the DES Y1 correlation functions.
-Figure 2 shows the residuals of the DES Y1 combined 3x2pt measurements with respect to the best-fit ΛCDM model.
-A clear trend is visible, with greater suppression at smaller scales, as expected from QBU.
+A clear trend becomes visible, with greater suppression at smaller scales, as expected from QBU.
 We find that the QBU model, with no additional free parameters, provides a significantly better fit to the DES Y1 data with Δχ² = -32 relative to ΛCDM.

 ### 3.2 DES Y3 BAO Analysis